You probably know that half of your genes come from mom, and half of your genes come from dad. But this isn't the only way we get our differences.

 We call these moving elements transposons, or transposing elements, or 'jumping genes'.

-Turns out this isn't just the case in corn.
+Turns out this is in more than just corn.
 It happens in animals too, which of course, includes us.
 This was revolutionary!
 McClintock said,

 "You can see why I have not dared publish an account of this story.
 There is so much that is completely new and the implications are so suggestive of an altered concept of gene mutation that I have not wanted to make any statements until the evidence was conclusive."

-McClintock new this was a big discovery - her most important yet.
+McClintock knew this was a big discovery - her most important yet.
 However, when she first presented it to other scientists in 1951, they didn't understand, and some even got a little hostile.

 Disappointed, after a few years she stopped publishing papers on the subject altogether.
 She kept working though, she loved her job.
 She said, "I never thought of stopping."